matwilso/matwilso.github.io/_posts/gpt-sim.md

 If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like having thousands of world experts in the room with you.
-It would know survival skills, workout routines, yoga, guitar cords.
+It knows survival skills, workout routines, yoga, guitar cords.
-It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
+It can demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
-Would be like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
+Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

 *Cut to, a scene with a large group of people standing, having drinks on a small outdoor deck.*